stefanolazzari/Youtube-Filter-2/README.md

 Basic video list with filter and load more button
 -

-To create more filter add more button with a class.
+To create more filter add buttons changing filterSelection('YOUR-CLASS').